Do You Capitalize Mom And Dad And Other Family Names?

 I am sure I saw your dad today at the hardware store.

-My mom always calls me on Sunday morning.
+My mom always calls me on Sunday mornings.

 Do you know if your uncle can come to the wedding?